 Calibration of burettes

 Burettes can be not only wrong (within allowed tolerance), but the error can depend on the volume delivered.
-Thus we will need not a single number, but either table or plot of corrections.
+Thus we will need not a single number, but either a table or a plot of corrections.
 To prepare it, repeat the same procedure for each multiply of 5.00 mL (5.00 mL, 10.00 mL, 15.00 mL...):

-- Weigh empty, dry, closed weighing bottle.
+- Weigh empty, closed weighing bottle.

 - Use burette to transfer water to the weighing bottle, starting from 0.00 mL.